 Portable copper-copper reference electrodes require maintenance to maintain the integrity of readings taken when using the electrode.

-Maintenance should be done on a periodic basis depending on how often the electrode is used or the conditions in which it is used.
+Frequency Maintenance should be done on a periodic basis depending on how often the electrode is used or the conditions in which it is used.
 A good rule of thumb for rejuvenating an electrode is when the copper sulfate liquid inside the electrode becomes “milky” as the color should be a very bright blue.

 Many times when installing cathodic protection systems, there may be a requirement that: Underground cathodic protection (or anode) cables shall be free of splices.
 This means that the specification writer or customer requires that the underground cable be installed in one continuous length and the use of "splices" (to join two individual pieces of cable) is not allowed.
 There is an opinion that splices are bad or a weak link in the length of cable.
 This may be true IF the splice is not installed correctly.